How to make dinnertime easier without having to use a weekly menu.

 There is nothing more frustrating than preparing dinner only to find you are missing a key ingredient.

 Another tip?
-Fry up a bunch of burger and freeze.
+Fry up a bunch of hamburger and freeze in quart-sized zip lock bags.
 This super helpful tip will really cut down on dinnertime prep.
-With frozen prepared burger in your freezer, you will have the main job already done if you want to make tacos, sloppy joes, goulash, spaghetti, and even chili.
+With frozen prepared burger in your freezer, you will have the main job already done when you want to make tacos, sloppy joes, goulash, spaghetti, and even chili.

 This time-saving tip will really make dinner time a snap!
 You can also do the same with chicken or turkey.
-Remember the more you can do when life is peaceful the more you can avoid a stressful situation trying to cook when time is short and hunger pains in your family are at an all-time high.
+Remember the more you can do when life is peaceful the more you can avoid a stressful situation especially when cooking time is short and hunger pains in your family are at an all-time high.

 Tip #4 Stock your pantry.